Truly sustainable farming

 Hiddenfjord salmon is raised in pens placed in exposed sites to obtain optimal animal welfare and to prevent seabed pollution.
 We choose exposed locations to raise our salmon in order to secure the best living conditions for the salmon and the best environmental sustainability.

 At Hiddenfjord, we regularly gather water quality and seabed measurements to ensure optimal farming conditions.
 To guarantee the quality of the seabed, the Faroese Environment Agency performs inspections of the seabed for every production cycle.

 After air freight, feed is the biggest contributor to the carbon footprint of salmon production.
 Having a low feed conversion ratio (FCR) contributes to a lower carbon footprint.
-In 2022, we had a very low FCR by using only 1.14 kg feed to produce 1 kg of salmon2.
+To ensure that exceptional events do not significantly affect the results, we report a feed conversion ratio (FCR) over a period of three years.
+From 2020, 2021 and 2022, our FCR was on average 1.13 kg feed to produce 1 kg of salmon2.

 We are a frontrunner in using innovative feeding systems with underwater cameras, sensors and software for detecting feed pellet distribution in the fish pens.
 The system is developed by Faroe Sea and is overseen by our feeding manager from our remote feeding central.
 The close and systematic monitoring of our feeding system has enabled the fish to reach its growth potential and helped us to reduce feed waste to an absolute minimum.
 Our experience clearly shows that the best living conditions for the salmon provide optimal growth and the very best taste and texture quality.

 Pen Space and Fish Welfare